Legion (Deicide album): Music

+Artwork

+Deicide frontman Glen Benton claims to have designed the album's cover artwork.
+He said, "when I did the Legion album cover, computers were still fucking new.
+Nobody knew anything about three-dimensional artwork or any shit like that.
+And I was the first person to even fucking fuck with that."

+Reception and legacy

-A reviewer for The Metal Storm said, "in general a good album, some songs are well executed and with complex musical writing, but there are others that are just very simple and repetitive".
+Metal Storm said Legion is "in general a good album, some songs are well executed and with complex musical writing, but there are others that are just very simple and repetitive".

-Vincent Jeffries of Allmusic stated, "Legion stands out as a musically complex but familiar offering from the band.
+Vincent Jeffries of AllMusic stated, "Legion stands out as a musically complex but familiar offering from the band.
 Live favorite 'Trifixion' is indeed one of the better cuts from the release, but it's easier to consider this disc (and most records like it) as a whole.
 Deicide's compositions and performances are solid and serious throughout".
 He also suggested, "newer death metal fans will do well to start off their collection with Legion".

+In 2022, Kelley Simms of Invisible Oranges wrote: "If their debut album was a game changer, then Legion did everything to top it.
+The songwriting was more cohesive and the musicianship really improved from its debut album.
+The band were at their tightest on Legion, as the tracks sound energetic, razor sharp, and scathing, while Asheim is a beast behind the kit.
+The legacy of Legion will live on as being one of the most evil, most brutal and most cohesive death metal albums ever created."

+Benton has commented on the record's positive retrospective reception, stating "Everybody fuckin' hated it, all the magazines hated it; now it's years later and everybody loves it."

 Track listing

 All songs written by Deicide (Glen Benton and Steve Asheim).